writethedocs/www/docs/meetups/index.rst

 Meetup now supports virtual events along with in-person events.
-Virtual events are a great opportunity to network with people in your local community as well as anyone who attends from an an overlapping time zone.
+Virtual events are a great opportunity to network with people in your local community as well as anyone who attends from an overlapping time zone.
 The events available at each Meetup depend on the organizer, their schedule, as well as the needs of their community.